gofynd/fdk-client-swift/documentation/platform/COMMUNICATION.md

-Retrieve a list of global communication providers.
+Using this API, will retrieve a list of global providers.

 *Returned Response:*